laminlabs/lamin-blog/docs/1000genomes.md

 :::::
 ::::::

-Finally, we look at how one retrieves a previous version of a dataset via "time travel".
+Finally, because agents inevitably make mistakes, we look at how to retrieve a previous version of a dataset via "time travel".

 ::::::{tab-set}